The Faces of SSHP

-Nathan is a graduate of UT Southwestern’s Prosthetics-Orthotics program and an instructor in the UTSW Department of Health Care Services.
-He lost his right leg in a motorcycle accident at 17, which helped lead him on his career path to prosthetics-orthotics.
+Nathan is a graduate of UT Southwestern's Prosthetics-Orthotics program and an instructor in the UTSW Department of Health Care Services.
+He lost his right leg in a motorcycle accident at 17.
+The incident helped lead him on his career path to prosthetics-orthotics.
 Read more and watch Nathan's video.

 "I don't believe there's another profession where I could make as big an impact on another person's life."

 Jay is a senior radiation therapist in UT Southwestern’s Department of Radiation Oncology.
-He received his BSRT (T), Bachelor of Radiologic Sciences and Therapy, degree (Highest Achievement in Radiation Therapy) from the University of Oklahoma Health Sciences Center in Norman in 1994.
+He received his Bachelor of Radiologic Sciences and Therapy degree (B.S.R.T.
+(T), the highest achievement in Radiation Therapy) from the University of Oklahoma Health Sciences Center in Norman in 1994.
 Read more and watch Jay's video.

 "It's a very rewarding profession (radiation therapy) that I'm sure I will be in for a very long time."

 Crystal Penaloza is a student in the Radiation Therapy Program.
 She was pre-med in her undergraduate studies, but wasn't sure she wanted to go to medical school, so she was pleased to find the field of radiation therapy, where she can be a health care professional, use her pre-med training, and work with patients.
 Read more and watch Crystal's video.

 "I wanted to understand more about how the brain works, what happens when it doesn't work, and why it doesn't work."